JMarcosHP/Debian-Indestructible/guides/EFI-SWAPFILE.md

 - Set up backups (snapshots are NOT backups!)
 - Read the [Rollback Guide](https://github.com/JMarcosHP/Debian-Indestructible/blob/main/rollbacks.md) to learn snapshot management

-Remember: **snapshots protect against software issues, but you still need proper backups for hardware failures, theft, or disasters.** Consider using tools like Borg, Restic, or Timeshift for external backups.
+Remember: **snapshots protect against software issues, but you still need proper backups for hardware failures, theft, or disasters.** Consider using tools for external backups.

 Welcome to your indestructible Debian system! 🛡️